ariskox/BiometricsVault/README.md

     }
 ```

+ - You can also use the helper methods on the 'Vault' that either do the requested operation or throw an error

-All operations that can be performed on the vaults are listed below
+ All operations that can be performed on the vaults are listed below.

 ### Example